jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/practical-expression-quantification.md

 #### Option parameters for Stringtie

+> - B option, it returns a Ballgown input table file, which contains coverage data for all transcripts.
 > - Output file name (-o)
 > - Reference annotation transcripts (-G)
 > - Expression estimation mode (-e)

 * When the -e option is used, the reference annotation file -G is a required input and StringTie will not attempt to assemble the input read alignments but instead it will only estimate the expression levels of the "reference" transcripts provided in the -G file.